unChaz/sci-fi-5e/docs/rules/space_travel.md

 ```
 ___
 > ## Battlecruiser
 The military issue cruiser.
-Usually in the vanguard of any major naval engagement.
+Usually in the vanguard of any major naval engagement 1km i length.
 > ___
 > - **Armor Class** 20
 > - **Hit Points** 600